StevenJDH/Software-Authenticator-Plus/README.md

 * 2FA private key generator with QRCode that can be saved.
 * Application sits on top of all applications.

+### Compatibility

+Just like Google Authenticator on smartphones, this software authenticator/token is compatible with websites that use 32-bit private keys for two-factor authentication like Google, Kraken Bitcoin Exchange, LastPass, Dropbox, and many others.

 ### TODO
 * Add multiple private key support.